jjtbsomhorst/eu.jeroensomhorst.anwb/README.md

 ## Changelog

-0.4.1
+0.4.2
+* Added condition to check if there are police checks on specified road
-* Added trigger for traffic report on specified road.
+* Added condition to check if there are road works on specified road

 0.4.0
 * Bugfix release